Climate action plan from south Shropshire group presented in House of Commons

 Jane Cullen, chair of the South Shropshire Climate Action Group, said lots of people worked on the report and she was pleased to see it presented.

-However she said more needs to be done here in Shropshire and across the UK to support initiatives and join together ideas, instead of everything working separately.
+However, she said more needs to be done here in Shropshire and across the UK to support initiatives like this and join together ideas, instead of everything working separately.

 "I am really pleased it has been taken to the president of COP26 and the House of Commons and I hope it will lead to further practical engagement on the ground," Jane said.